 After Rodriguez had been at Death & Co. for just under a decade, he needed to shake things up.
 He and Sartor had been dating and, about ten months into their relationship, they realized they should open their own place.
 Nine months later, we sat inside of it, drinking Sartor’s menu, and enjoying Rodriguez’s hospitality.
 I noted this sounded like a not normal, even ludicrously short, period of time to take something from thought to fruition.
 “Alyssa and I,” Rodriguez offered, “we tend to not be that normal.”

-Which is a nice approach to take in the often overly stuffy food and alcohol landscape.
+Which is a nice approach to take in an often overly stuffy food and alcohol landscape.
 And yet, as mentioned, Sartor can make a hell of a cocktail like it’s nothing, and her straight-forward and user-friendly menu has those in spades.
 In additional to her fantastic Cardinale, we tried her Amaretto Sour and Rossini: the first, dusted with cinnamon but not overly-sweet (she will regularly cut back on standard simple syrup portions) and the second, including a whole muddled strawberry, with prosecco and a gorgeous basil leaf.
 Each one stood out for being less saccharine and less booze-forward than many drinks (even though there was still plenty strong stuff in it), smooth, and pretty.
 “It’s so simple: you can make a great cocktail with two or three ingredients,” Rodriguez said admiringly of Sartor’s work.
 “It’s perfect.”

 Rodriguez himself fills five jobs: administrator, bar back, bus boy, porter, and chef.
 He cooks delicious bar fare in the form of a Sloppy Jay (named after Rodriguez’s brother), with sweet Italian sausage, provolone and American cheese, and a mildly sweet brioche roll (Rodriguez’s own recipe, created while smoking a joint—so you know it’s delicious, and I vouch, it is), and a goat cheese and watermelon salad.
-A little savory, a little sweet, at once balanced, evolved, delicious.
+A little savory, a little sweet, at once balanced, not quite standard, delicious.

 Rodriguez and Sartor are impeccable hosts, and expect to see them both any time you walk in.
 They’ve become friendly with all their neighbors, including the janitor at the nearby school, and have spent almost every hour there since they opened in May.
 “For the past three months, we’ve been here for 16 to 18 hours a day,” says Rodriguez.
 “We go home, play with the animals, sleep a little, get up, and we’re here.”
 I tell the I am tired listening to that, which they appreciate, but they love what they do, and they’re good at it.
-It keeps them going through the fog, every day from 5pm until 2am (and 3am on Fridays and Saturdays).
+It helps them keep going through the fog, every day from 5pm until 2am (and 3am on Fridays and Saturdays).